Lake Botos

 Lake Botos (Laguna Botos), is a crater lake located inside the Poás Volcano National Park.

 Location

 It is located in Alajuela province of Costa Rica.

 Physical aspects

-Lake Botos is located within Botos cone crater, it has an almost circular outline.
+Lake Botos is located within Botos cone crater and has an almost circular outline.
 It is around 7,540 years old, drains through Angel River, and surrounding forest is classified as tropical, subtropical and some páramo vegetation.
 There are around 23 algae species.

 Social and economic uses

 As part of the Poás Volcano National Park, one of the most visited national parks in the country, this lake benefits the tourism industry.
 Access trails are paved and the viewpoint is easily accessed.